The Agile development methodology is powering a significant part of the software projects today.

 Once the product owner has assembled the different types of user stories on the cards or post-its, the next task is to prioritize them.
 There might be tens or hundreds of stories, and the development team can’t be acting on all of them at once; hence it’s important to align them based on the urgency.

-For example, social login integrations may demand higher priority than a PayPal payment integration for a particular product.
-So, it is important at this initial stage to sit along with your peers and hold discussions over prioritizing the tasks.
-Once done with lining up user priorities, the sprint backlogs can be prepared well in advance to lend a hand with Agile Estimation.
+For example, social login integrations may demand higher priority (a must-have) than a PayPal payment integration ( a should-have) for a particular product.
+It is essential to sit along with the team and hold discussions over prioritizing the tasks at this initial stage.

 Goal: Building awareness around the progress of the user stories